saminoorsyed/algorithmStudy/arrays/arrayProblemTechniques.md

-        if index % mod is less than rows, you are zigging, otherwise you are zagging. for the zig, just place it in the string represented by index % mod for the zag, place the letter in the string represented by the mod value - (index % mod) concat all the lists and return
+        if index % mod is less than rows, you are zigging, otherwise you are zagging. for the zig, just place it in the string represented by index % mod for the zag, place the letter in the string represented by the mod value - (index % mod) concatenate all the lists and return